levon003/ALSim/README.md

 The package code is stored under `src/alsim`.

+The entry point is `alsim.run`, which takes command-line args that specify the configuration loaded.

-To use it, currently `alsim.paths.DERIVED_DATA_DIR` needs to be manually set and `src/alsim/data.py` needs to be updated to load the documents in the expected dictionary format.
+To use it, currently `alsim.paths.GIT_ROOT_DIR` needs to be manually set and `src/alsim/data.py` needs to be updated to load the documents in the expected dictionary format from a directory called `data/`.

 ## Experiments